Skip to Content

 It only takes a few minutes to steam broccoli.
 It will vary slightly based on the size of the broccoli florets and how much broccoli you put in the steamer.
 I like steamed broccoli that is slightly firm or al dente so I only steam it for 3 to 4 minutes.

 If you like your broccoli softer, cook it for 5 to 6 minutes.
-Steaming it much longer than that will cause it to lose its vibrant green color and a lot of nutrients.
+Steaming it much longer than that will cause it to lose its vibrant green color.
 If you are looking for a mash-able baby food consistency, it will take about 7 to 8 minutes.

 How to steam broccoli in the microwave: